ossdhaval/new-repo-owner-guide/README.md

 ### Watch your supply chain
 - Dependabot
 - SBOM and analysis reports

--
+### Enhance your Contribution process
-- Contribution process
+- Create a roadmap
-  - Triage
+- Establish a triage process
 - labeling strategy
 - Code owners
 - PR and Issue templates